-Dr. Robinson is passionate about changing the face of healthcare and creating competent and highly skilled nutrition professionals.
-For this reason Nourish offers supervision hours for Masters trained nutrition professionals to complete their required 1,000 hour supervised practice requirement in order to obtain board certification as a Certified Nutrition Specialists.
+Dr. Robinson is passionate about changing the face of healthcare and creating competent and highly skilled licensed nutrition professionals.
+For this reason Nourish offers supervision hours for Masters trained nutrition professionals to complete their required 1,000 hour supervised practice requirement in order to obtain board certification as a Certified Nutrition Specialist.
 Our goal is to make this process both as meaningful, and smooth as possible.
 Read on to find out more about our supervised practice program.

 The Program Details

 -This is for Masters level nutrition students who are looking to sit for the CNS credential.
 The BCNS requires that you complete a masters level nutrition education program, complete a 1,000 hour supervised practice experience, and pass an exam to become certified.
 It can be difficult for some to find a supervisor for these hours, and it is tedious getting a new supervisor approved.
 Dr. Robinson is already approved as a CNS supervisor and is experienced in the credentialing process resulting in a smooth experience for you.

 2. Do I have to live in the Chicagoland area?

 -No!
 BCNS allows remote supervision, and Dr. Robinson has experiece supervising students from across the country.
 All you need is a phone and computer!

 3. What does the program include?
 How does it work?